-A multi-lingual, Dr. Okose’s professional training and experience are interdisciplinary, spanning the broad areas of Education, French, Language Arts, Counseling and Management.
-Dr. Okose obtained her post graduate degrees from University of Ibadan, University of Nigeria, and Harvard University.
+A multi-lingual, Dr. Okose’s professional training and experience are interdisciplinary, spanning the broad areas of Education, French, Language Arts, Counseling and Strategic Management.
+Dr. Okose obtained her post graduate degrees from the University of Ibadan, the University of Nigeria, and Harvard University.
 She also spent a year of language training at Université de Nice in France.

 - Specialized training in Cognitive Behavior Therapy (CBT) at Beck Institute for Cognitive Therapy and Research in Philadelphia under Aaron and Judith Beck (Leaders in CBT).